freeipa/freeipa/workshop.rst

   ----------------------------

 The FreeIPA server is installed with a single default ``allow_all`` rule.
-It needs to be disabled for other HBAC rules to have any effect.
+This rule must be disabled for other HBAC rules to take effect.
 Look for a command that can do this, and run it.